LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 User interaction points represent one core concept of the developed library and are intended to provide user-friendliness on the one hand and the rapid development of own analysis and optimisation algorithms on the other.
 For this thesis it also eases the option to change sensors for measurments.

-For this purpose, the library is divided into individual modules, which are shown in the graphic \ref{MRP_library_module_high_level_overview.png}.
+For this purpose, the library is divided into individual modules, which are shown in the figure \ref{MRP_library_module_high_level_overview.png}.
 In combination, these represent a typical measurement-analysis-evaluation workflow of data.
 For this purpose, a module system with standardised functional patterns and data types is developed and packed together in a extendable Python library.

 \newpage

-According to this concept, the user should be able to replace individual components from this chain with their own modules without having to worry about implementing other of these to make the project work.
+According to this concept, the user should be able to replace individual components from this chain with own modules without having to worry about implementing other of these to make the project work.

 %%MRP_library_module_high_level_overview.png%%